-So in this example we see quite an enormous wait time for the cursor: pin S wait on X of 670 ms – and this is average –meaning that, in average, it was taking 670 ms for statements to be hard parsed.
-Reasons for long parsing, as I have experienced, tend to be due to different bugs which can be found on MOS related to the cursor: pin S wait oc X event as well found related to a specific LOCATION from v$mutex_sleep_history, indicating the Oracle function where the waiting was done.
+In this example, we see quite an enormous wait time for the cursor: pin S wait on X of 670 ms – and this is average – meaning that on average, it was taking 670 ms for statements to be hard parsed.
+Long parsing, as I have experienced, tend to be due to different bugs that can be found on MOS related to the cursor: pin S wait oc X event and found related to a specific LOCATION from v$mutex_sleep_history, indicating the Oracle function where the waiting was done.

 Bugs are usually associated with a specific type of SQL being executed, so it is good to find the SQLs that were being hard parsed.
 As is often the case, this has happened maybe few hours ago and we need to find the cause now, so we will use the Workload Repository tables:

 where snap_id=&snap_id <= Snap_id got from the DBA_HIST_SNAPSHOT, for the specific time.